 Also, the proverb “A new broom sweeps clean” means that someone new to a situation (such as a job) will make a concerted effort to impress others.

-4 Responses to “25 Idioms with Clean”
+4 thoughts on “25 Idioms with Clean”

 I’m sure it was a momentary lapse of attention, but the phrase “concerted effort” was misused in your last sentence: